 Equivalency determination (ED) is a process by which a U.S. grantmaker evaluates whether an intended foreign grantee is the equivalent of a U.S. public charity.
-The grantmaker must collect a set of detailed information, outlined in IRS Revenue Procedure 92-94, about the grantee's operations and finances and make a reasonable determination of its equivalency.
+The grantmaker must collect a set of detailed information about the grantee's operations and finances and make a reasonable determination of its equivalency.

 What does the current ED process require?

-According to a survey conducted by NGOsource, the cost of using outside counsel for a single ED can range from US$5,000 to US$10,000.
+The cost of using outside counsel for a single ED can range from US$5,000 to US$15,000.
 In contrast, NGOsource’s team of legal experts and our streamlined process enable NGOsource to offer EDs at a significantly lower cost.
+More importantly, NGOsource prioritizes the experience of the grantee, with an online, multilingual questionnaire, and live, local support through our network of global NGO partners.

 What are the challenges in the current ED process?